What Are Subterranean Termites? How Do They Get Into My Home?

 Subterranean Termites vs. “Regular” Termites

 Colonies contain termites of different roles or castes.
-Termites in general have shorter legs than ants, their antennae are straight and they have a broad waist.
+Termites, in general, have shorter legs than ants, their antennae are straight and they have a broad waist.
 The termite worker is 1/8 to 3/8’s of an inch in length and is responsible for foraging, caring for the brood, maintaining the nest, and food storage.
 They also digest and feed other members of the colony.
-Soldiers resemble workers with an enlarged head and powerful mandibles.
+Soldiers resemble workers with enlarged heads and powerful mandibles.
 They are responsible for the protection of the colony.
 When the colony is under attack by ants the soldiers will use their broadheads to plug the narrow mud tubes.
 Their mandibles are used as a powerful additional defense mechanism.
 Colonies also have a king and queen who continue mating throughout their lives.
-Reproductive termites are known as a termite alate or swarmer.
+Reproductive termites are known as termite alate or swarmer.
 Swarmers are winged and approximately ½ to 1 inch in length.
 Termite swarmers are frequently mistaken for swarmers produced by ant colonies.
 Swarming typically occurs following periods of high moisture in the spring or fall, but can happen throughout the summer following heavy rains.
 Swarming termites will lose their wings once they have landed at a new location suitable for establishing a colony at which time they breed and begin a nest in the moist ground.